Georgia State Panthers softball: History

 The team has claimed six tournament titles, including two in the NSWAC (1989, 1990) and three in the TAAC (1992, 1993, and 1994).
 The Panthers also claimed the 2011 tournament title in the CAA.
 They were tournament runners up during the 1986, 1987, 1988, and 1998 seasons.

 The program began playing fast-pitch softball in the 1985 season when then head-coach Bob Heck transitioned the team into the TAAC.
 Initially, the team started out with bare facilities using a rough recreation field lacking locker rooms, scoreboards, or any other basic amenities.
 Coach Heck is recognized as moving and improving the facilities to its current location in Panthersville, Georgia.
 He also acted as groundskeeper for the site.
 Heck retired during the 2011 season and was replaced by current head-coach Roger Kincaid.

 When Georgia State began playing fast-pitch softball in 1985, it was the first team in the State of Georgia to do so at the Division I level.

 On July 1, 2013, Georgia State joined the Sun Belt Conference for all sports.

 Stadium

 The Panthers play in the 500-seat Robert E. Heck Softball Complex.
 The complex was named in April 2003 after former head coach Bob Heck.
 The first game was played at the field in 1985.

 Head coaches

-The Panthers have had three head coaches:
+The Panthers have had five head coaches: